isa-group/SLA4OAI-ResearchSpecification/Specification.md

 ```

 ```
-swagger: '2.0'
+openapi: '3.0.2'
 info:
     title: "Swagger Petstore (Simple)"
-    description: "A sample API that uses a petstore as an example to demonstrate features in the swagger-2.0 specification"
+    description: "A sample API that uses a petstore as an example to demonstrate features in the OpenAPI specification"
     version: "1.0.0"
     x-sla: ./petstore-plans.yml
 ```